Anaplan’s Data and Security Policy

 • 3.6 Server Infrastructure.
 Every server is hardened and imaged to contain only the necessary services to operate.
 All hosts are subject to a regular patching and maintenance routine and are continuously monitored for vulnerabilities and security threats using industry-leading technology.
 All servers are controlled and managed by an automation system to ensure consistent configuration across the environment.

 • 3.7 Containers, Virtualization.
 Containers and virtualized environments are hardened and imaged to contain only the necessary services to operate.
-All virtual infrastructure is subject to a regular patching and maintenance routine and continuously monitored for vulnerabilities and security threats using industry-leading technology.
+All virtual infrastructure is subject to a regular patching and maintenance routine and continuously monitored for vulnerabilities and security threats using industry-leading Cloud Security Posture Management (CSPM).
 Anaplan controls and manages virtualized environments to ensure consistent configuration across the environments.
+These environments use Cloud Workload Protection (CWP) providing container runtime protection, threat monitoring and alerting.

 4. Data Protection.

 • 4.1 Data Storage.
-All data is held on redundant encrypted SAN using industry standard encryption technology.
+All data is stored, processed, and maintained solely on Anaplan-managed servers.
+Data is held on redundant encrypted storage using industry standard encryption technology.
 Data is also securely streamed in near real-time to backup and disaster recovery storage.
 Backed-up data is stored using industry standard encryption technology.
-In the event that data needs to be restored, the SAN backups would be used first.
+In the event that data needs to be restored, the local backups would be used first.
 Anaplan will keep all Client Data physically and logically secured and logically segregated from other client data.

 • 4.2 Data Management.
 Anaplan allows clients to manage data themselves.
 Clients may download data from the Service at any time during the subscription period.
 Anaplan’s model history records changes made to data, by whom, and when.

 • 4.3 Data Encryption.
 Anaplan uses industry-standard encryption products to protect Client Data and communications during transmissions between a client’s network and Anaplan, including management of public keys.
-All data in transit between client and server is encrypted using HTTPS/TLS.
-Data at rest is stored in a unique binary format and subject to AES 256- bit full disk encryption.
+All data in transit between client and server is encrypted using HTTPS/TLS 1.2 or higher.
+Data at rest is secured using AES 256-bit full disk encryption.

 5. Audits and Certifications

 • 5.1 Service Organization Control (SOC) Reports.
 The information security control environment applicable to Anaplan’s operations undergoes an evaluation in the form of Service Organization Control (SOC) reports.
-Data center facilities also undergo ISO 27001 audits.
+Data center and public cloud facilities also undergo ISO 27001 audits and SOC audits.

-• 5.2 Security Documentation.
-Upon Client’s written request and up to once per year, Anaplan will make available (a) its then-current SOC 1, Type 2 and SOC 2, Type 2 audit reports (or comparable industry-standard successor reports); and (b) provide an executive summary of its most recently conducted penetration test.
+• 5.3 Security Documentation.
+Upon Client’s written request Anaplan will make available (a) its then-current SOC 1 Type 2 and SOC 2 Type 2 audit reports (or comparable industry-standard successor reports); (b) provide an executive summary of its most recently conducted penetration test; (c) then-current ISO certifications; and (d) then-current SSAE19 AUP audit report.

 6. Security Controls

-• 6.1 End User Access Controls.
+• 6.1 Client End User Access Controls.
 Anaplan supports a variety of configurable security controls including: unique user identifiers (user IDs) to ensure that activities can be attributed to the responsible individual; controls to revoke access after several consecutive failed login attempts; controls to ensure generated initial passwords must be reset on first use; controls to force a user password to be changed periodically or to expire after a period of use; controls to terminate a user session after a period of inactivity; password complexity requirements; and denial of access to new users by default subject to the client’s granting or enabling of end user access.
+The client may also enable and configure an IP Allow List requiring user logons to originate from specific IP addresses or ranges.
 Further, Anaplan supports SAML 2.0 SSO (Single Sign-On), which clients can use to centrally manage user access.

 • 6.2 Access Control.
-Anaplan ensures that only authorized personnel have access to systems supporting the Anaplan Service.
-Anaplan and its subservice organizations have implemented the following controls for access to systems: logical access to systems can only be made using multi-factor authentication via secure VPN; access to Anaplan-managed servers is further protected by the mandatory use of SSH public key infrastructure (PKI) technology; personnel cannot see any end-user data without being granted permission by the end user-owner through the native access control system; access is based on the information security principles of ‘least privilege’ and ‘need to know’ with access strictly limited to a select number of skilled individuals; all access is monitored and logged; personnel accessing systems holding Client Data are trained on documented information security and privacy procedures; all personnel are subject to background checks prior to employment; all personnel are required to sign client data confidentiality agreements; and, access is immediately revoked on termination of employment.
+Anaplan ensures that only duly authorized personnel have access to systems supporting the Anaplan Service.
+Anaplan and its subservice organizations have implemented the following controls for access to systems: logical access to systems can only be made using multi-factor authentication (MFA) via secure, production-specific (i.e., separate from non-production) VPN; access to Anaplan-managed servers is further protected by the mandatory use of SSH public key infrastructure (PKI) technology; Client must explicitly grant Anaplan personnel access to its workspaces and models for support, model building, or other purposes; access is based on the information security principles of ‘least privilege’ and ‘need to know’ with access strictly limited to a select number of skilled individuals; all access is monitored and logged; personnel accessing systems holding Client Data are trained on documented information security and privacy procedures; all personnel are subject to background checks prior to employment; all personnel must follow a ‘clean desk, clear screen’ policy; all personnel are required to sign client data confidentiality agreements; and, access is immediately revoked on termination of employment.

 • 6.3 Third party service providers.
-Anaplan personnel take commercially reasonable steps to select and retain only third-party service providers that will maintain and implement the security measures consistent with the measures stated in this Policy and in accordance with all applicable state, federal or international laws and/or regulations.
+Anaplan personnel perform commercially reasonable due diligence to select and retain only third-party service providers that will maintain and implement security measures consistent with the measures stated in this Policy and in accordance with all applicable state, federal or international laws and/or regulations.
+Key vendors are vetted prior to engagement and at least annually such vetting includes contractual obligations for security, privacy, and confidentiality.
+Anaplan will continue to have management of key vendors described and tested by external auditors as part of ongoing compliance audits.

 7. Vulnerability and Malware Management